Annita Demetriou

-Annita Demetriou (Greek: Αννίτα Δημητρίου; born 18 October 1985) is a Cypriot politician, who serves as President of the Cypriot House of Representatives since June 2021, and as the President of the Democratic Rally (DISY) since March 2023.
-The latter role effectively designates her as the Leader of Opposition to the incumbent Christodoulides government.
+Annita Demetriou (Αννίτα Δημητρίου; born 18 October 1985) is a Cypriot politician who has served as President of the Cypriot House of Representatives since June 2021 and as President of the Democratic Rally (DISY) since March 2023.
+The latter position effectively designates her the Leader of the Opposition to the incumbent Christodoulides government.

-The first woman and youngest person ever to hold either of the top roles, Demetriou has also represented her home district of Larnaca in the House of Representatives since 2016.
+Demetriou has represented the Larnaca District in the House of Representatives since 2016.
+She is the first woman to serve as President of the House of Representatives and the youngest person to hold both that office and the presidency of DISY.

 Early life and education

 Demetriou was born on 18 October 1985 in the village of Troulli, Larnaca District.
 She graduated with a degree in social and political science from the University of Cyprus in 2007 and a master's in international relations and European studies from the University of Kent.